Research Mentoring-Pair Travel Award

-- Each mentor and protégé reads articles identified by the presenters about their Symposium topics.
-Each mentor and protégé should work with his or her mentor to develop questions to ask during the question and answer period of the Symposium.
+- Each mentor and protégé reads articles identified by the speakers about their Symposium topics.
+Each protégé should work with his or her mentor to develop questions to ask during the question and answer period of the Symposium.

 - Each protégé must ask at least one question during the Symposium

 - Each mentor-protégé pair conducts a mentored review during February to review a Journal of Speech, Language, and Hearing